Ghida-Qahtan/project-3/README.md

 ---

 ### Submission
-- Due date: Monday 27th April 2020
+- Due date:  Thursday 16th April 2020

 - The link to the dataset (and the associated starter kernel) on Kaggle add it your Note Book and Of course submit your code using pull command.